-- Name This is the name given to the task when the task was created. - State The state of the task at the time vTaskList() was called, as follows: - o 'B' if the task is in the Blocked state. - o 'R' if the task is in the Ready state. - o 'S' if the task is in the Suspended state, or in the Blocked state without a timeout. - o 'D' if the task has been deleted, but the idle task has not yet freed the memory that was being used by the task to hold its data structures and stack. - Priority The priority assigned to the task at the time vTaskList() was called.
+- Name This is the name given to the task when the task was created. - State The state of the task at the time vTaskList() was called, as follows: - o 'X' if the task is executing (the task that called vTaskList()). - 'B' if the task is in the Blocked state. - 'R' if the task is in the Ready state. - 'S' if the task is in the Suspended state, or in the Blocked state without a timeout. - 'D' if the task has been deleted, but the idle task has not yet freed the memory that was being used by the task to hold its data structures and stack. - Priority The priority assigned to the task at the time vTaskList() was called.

-Stack - Shows the 'high water mark' of the task's stack.
+- Stack Shows the 'high water mark' of the task's stack.
 This is the minimum amount of free stack that has been available during the lifetime of the task.
-The closer this value is to zero, the closer the task has come to overflowing its stack.

-Num - This is a unique number that is assigned to each task.
+The closer this value is to zero, the closer the task has come to overflowing its stack. - Num This is a unique number that is assigned to each task.
 It has no purpose other than to help identify tasks when more than one task has been assigned the same name.